djtaylor8/bazaar-frontend/README.md

 Clone the backend repo [here](https://github.com/djtaylor8/bazaar-api) and run ```bundle install```.

 Create the database and run migrations by running rails db:create and rails db:migrate.
 Sample products from the Fake Store API will be added to the database after running ```rails db:seed```.
-Finally, start the server by running rails s.
+Finally, start the server by running ```rails s```.

 After cloning this frontend repo, cd into it and run ```npm install``` to load necessary dependencies, and ```npm run``` to view in your browser.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/djtaylor8/brewlog-frontend.
+Bug reports and pull requests are welcome on GitHub at https://github.com/djtaylor8/bazaar-frontend.

 ## Authors